 - 1 tbsp curry powder

-- 6 cups water/veggie broth adjust depending on how thick you want your soup to be
+- 6 cups vegetable broth adjust depending on how thick you want your soup to be

 - 1 tbsp brown rice miso paste